-a.
 Flat rates

 A flat rate design charges customers a per unit charge regardless of consumption.
 The total costs (or some subset) allocated to a class are divided by the usage of that class to produce a rate.
 This rate is then uniformly applied to any usage by a customer within that class.
 This rate structure (in combination with a monthly customer charge) is commonly used in designing rates for residential electric customers.
 Indeed, this is the most common form of residential rate design across the country today.
 Depending on the objectives identified by the state, a flat rate can meet some of them, such as affordability.
 On the other hand, recognizing that the cost of electricity varies throughout the day and by location, a flat rate may not reflect the costs to serve a customer at a given time period.
 For example, it tends to cost more to serve customers during peak periods due to the increasing marginal cost of generation (i.e., peaking generation plants have higher operational costs, which is reflected in wholesale electricity costs), and shortage of available capacity on the transmission and/or distribution grid.
-A flat rate does not reflect these conditions.
-A flat per unit rate tends to benefit low-use customers and poses some disadvantages to some customer classes, such as C&I customers with high load factors and high volumetric consumption.
+A flat rate does not reflect these conditions and .
+A flat per unit rate tends to benefit low use customers and poses so disadvantages to some customer classes, such as C&I customers with high load factors and high volumetric consumption.
 For example, if the provision of service (i.e., generation as reflected in \$/kWh) is more expensive at certain times of day, this rate fails to reflect that, and those customers using proportionally more of their electricity at the higher cost times are being subsidized by those who use proportionally more at lower cost times.
-Additionally, supply costs can vary daily and hourly, and therefore, a flat per unit rate sends a poor price signal for supply resources if they do not receive a time-differentiated wholesale price that reflects the value of their production.
+Additionally, supply costs can vary daily and hourly, and therefore, a flat per unit rate sends a poor price signal tfor supply resources if they do not receive a time-differentiated wholesale price that reflects the value of their production.
+A flat per unit rate poses some disadvantages to some customer classes, such as C&I customers with high load factors and high volumetric consumption.
+Customers using proportionally more of their electricity at the higher cost times are being subsidized by those who use proportionally more at lower cost times.